-Egos, Earrings & Atomic Bombs
+Egos, Earrings & Atomic Bombs: What of Hiroshima?

 Around 10:30am on August 6th, 1945, without any warning or precedent, an American plane dropped a single atomic bomb on the Japanese city of Hiroshima.
 The blast annihilated more than four square miles of the city centre.
 Around 90,000 people were instantly incinerated; another 40,000 were injured – many of whom died in the weeks, months and years that followed in prolonged agony from radiation sickness.